 Preventing Legionella

-During the lockdown, many business premises have been temporarily closed and may not have been occupied for some time.
+The risk of legionella increases if your business premises has been temporarily closed or has not been occupied for some time.
 Water lying in pipes and other water systems may have allowed Legionella bugs to grow.

-When these services are reopened, there is a risk that this contaminated water will become an aerosol, especially from shower heads, taps, and also more specialist equipment such as hot tubs, cooling towers or other facilities.
+When reopening, there is a risk that this contaminated water will become an aerosol, especially from shower heads, taps, and also more specialist equipment such as hot tubs, cooling towers or other facilities.

-If water systems have been unused during the ‘lockdown’, they need to be maintained and brought back to full use according to best practice guidance, and Health & Safety Executive advice.
-It is important to demonstrate that you are achieving effective control of water quality during your closure, to avoid the very real risk of problems such as Legionella, other micro-organisms or algae growth.
+If water systems have been unused for an extended period, they need to be maintained and brought back to full use according to best practice guidance, and Health & Safety Executive advice.
+It is important to demonstrate that you are achieving effective control of water quality, to avoid the very real risk of problems such as Legionella, other micro-organisms or algae growth.

 The Health and Safety Executive website has lots of information on what you need to do to prevent these problems.